leoriviera/projects/README.md

 To make this repo more complete, it would be helpful to

-- [ ] create a template for scoping and tracking projects
+- [ ] create a template for researching, scoping and tracking projects
 - [ ] do some sort of write-up for completed ideas
 - [ ] make a brief list of skills learnt for each project